+4.1.
 The process detailed in this section is for admissions to the sixth form.
-For further information on this process please contact Mrs J Clifford at ext.
+For further information on this process please contact Mrs J Clifford on ext.
 5233.

-4.1.
+4.2.
 Number of spaces

-4.1.1.
+4.2.1.
 The academy has a capacity in the 6th Form of 200 places.
 The academy welcomes external applicants to Year 12 and has a PAN of 15 which is the minimum number of external students who may be admitted.

-4.2.
+4.3.
 Application process

-4.2.1.
-Applications for the 2025-26 academic year begins October 2024.
-The closing date for applications for this year is 31st January 2025.

-- 4.2.2.
-To apply you need to complete the academy's form and submit this directly to the academy by the deadline 31st January 2025 The academy will contact the student applying directly about the outcome of their application by 30th May 2025. - 4.2.3.
-Late applications will only be considered where there is a surplus of places in the academy/ course(s) applied for once the oversubscription criteria has been applied. - 4.2.4.
+- 4.3.1.
+Applications for the 2026/27 academic year begins in October 2025.
+The closing date for applications for this year is 30th January 2026. - 4.3.2.
+To apply you need to complete the academy's form and submit this directly to the academy by the deadline of 30th January 2026.
+The academy will contact the student applying directly about the outcome of their application by 29th May 2026. - 4.3.3.
+Late applications will only be considered where there is a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied. - 4.3.4.
 Admission, where successful, is to the Sixth Form, not to a guaranteed specific course of study.

-4.3.
+4.4.
 Selection criteria

-4.3.1.
-All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our sixth form, will need to have the same minimum academic qualifications for entry, which are at least 5 level 5s including English and Maths.
+4.4.1.
+All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our sixth form, will need to have the same minimum academic qualifications for entry, which are at least 5 level 5s. including English and Maths.

-4.4.
+4.5.
 Oversubscription criteria

-- 4.4.1.
-If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission for external applicants will be in line with the oversubscription criteria set out below: - 4.4.1.1.
-Looked after children and Previously Looked After Children including those students who appear to the academy to have been in state care outside of England and ceased to be in state care as a result of being adopted.6 A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989).
-Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 4.4.1.2 Applications from external applicants for level 3 courses, who have achieved at least 5 Level 5s including English and Maths.
-Please note, for some courses these requirements are higher. - 4.4.2.
+- 4.5.1.
+If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission for external applicants will be in line with the oversubscription criteria set out below: - 4.5.1.1.
+Looked after children and Previously Looked After Children including those children who appear to the academy to have been in state care outside of England and ceased to be in state care as a result of being adopted6.
+A Looked After Child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989).
+Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order immediately following having been looked after.

+- 4.4.1.2 Applications from external applicants for level 3 courses, who have achieved at least 5 Level 5s including English and Maths.
+Please note, for some courses these requirements are higher. - 4.5.2.
 Definitive tiebreaker: in the event of there still being a tie, there will be a random ballot using an electronic random number generator.
 Such a ballot will be supervised by an officer of the Local Authority.

-4.5.
+4.6.
 In-year admissions

-- 4.5.1.
-Applications for in-year admissions are accepted and will be processed on a case by case basis in accordance with these published admission arrangements. - 4.5.2.
-In-year admissions forms can be obtained from the George Salter Academy Post 16 Team.
+- 4.6.1.
+Applications for in-year admissions are accepted and will be processed on a case-by-case basis in accordance with these published admission arrangements. - 4.6.2.
+In-year admissions forms can be obtained from the George Salter Academy 6th Form Team. - 4.6.3.
+If the academy refuses entry, the local authority may request a direction from the Secretary of State.
+The decision of the Secretary of State will be binding upon the academy.